 Figure 5.1 Here

-The archaeozoological, technological and stable isotope research presented here is focused on the faunal material documented in the rockshelter during the excavations between 2004 and 2006–2008.
+The archaeozoological, technological and stable isotope research presented here is focused on the faunal material documented in the rockshelter during the excavations between 2004 and 2006–8.
 Excavations were not undertaken in 2005.
 The stratigraphic sequence begins in level 3, which, together with level 4, is attributed to the Gravettian (Mihailović & Mihailović 2007).
 The few finds found in level 3 are related to technologically impoverished industries from the Last Glacial Maximum (LGM) (Mihailović & Mihailović 2007).
 By contrast, a large number of lithic artefacts was collected from level 4; furthermore, bone tool fragments were also recorded (Mihailović 2008).
-Based on preliminary analyses, the lithic industry shows a strong Central European affinity, and is very similar to the one which originated from Willendorf II level 9, dated from 23 to 25 ka uncalBP (Nigst et al. 2008).
+Based on preliminary analyses, the lithic industry shows a strong Central European affinity, and is very similar to the one that originated from Willendorf II level 9, dated from 23 to 25 ka uncalBP (Nigst et al. 2008).
 Aurignacian lithic industries were found in level 5 and Mousterian lithics in levels 6a and 6c.
 Typical Balkan Mousterian tools, with sidescrapers, Mousterian points, Levallois artefacts and even some leaf-like points, were found, similar to sites in northern Bosnia and western Serbia, confirming their presence in the peri-Pannonian area (Mihailović et al. 2014).
-Unlike other Aurignacian sites in Serbian Banat, north of Bosnia and Romania, the industry from level 5 is distinctive, with a high presence of carinated endscrapers, burins, and retouched and unretouched bladelets (Mihailović et al. 2011).
+Unlike other Aurignacian sites in Serbian Banat, north of Bosnia and Romania, the industry from level 5 is distinctive, with a high presence of carinated endscrapers, burins and retouched and unretouched bladelets (Mihailović et al. 2011).
 The technological and typological characteristics of the artefacts are more closely related to the evolved Aurignacian in Central and Western Europe (Hahn 1977).
 In this level, several bone tools, mineral pigments and a bead of Dentalium sp. were found (Marín-Arroyo & Mihailović 2017; Mihailović & Mihailović 2007).

 Radiocarbon dating